cudoventures/cudos-docs/docs/node/overview/delegators.md

 2. Monitor the Validator node including the commission rate.

-3. Delegators can switch to another Validator (Rebonding is immediate).
+3. Delegators can redelegate their tokens from Validator A to Validator B immediately and without incurring a penalty.
+However, if they want to further redelegate, they must wait a further 21 days.

 :::